CamStan/test-docs/unifycr-docs/docs/contribute-ways.rst

 ==============

-Please contact us via the `mailing list <ecp-unifycr@exascaleproject.org>`_ if you are't certain that you are experiencing a bug.
+Please contact us via the `mailing list <ecp-unifycr@exascaleproject.org>`_ if you are not certain that you are experiencing a bug.

 You can open a new issue and search existing issues using the `issue tracker <https://github.com/LLNL/UnifyCR/issues>`_.